The Short Sale: An Under-Utilized Method to Avoid Foreclosure

 We have an epidemic of foreclosures in America.
 Las Vegas, Nevada has been leading the pack in this grim statistic for over two years.
-I was at a real estate conference in Las Vegas last week and one of the panelists who consults on a committee working with the government made a comment which stunned me, 80%-85% of homes that are foreclosed across the nation were never listed on their local MLS (Multiple Listing Service) for as a short sale prior to being foreclosed!
+I was at a real estate conference in Las Vegas last week and one of the panelists who consults on a committee working with the government made a comment which stunned me, 80%-85% of homes that are foreclosed across the nation were never listed on their local MLS (Multiple Listing Service) as a short sale prior to being foreclosed.

 Many sellers who are stuck underwater usually end up feeling powerless after fighting within the system, and eventually give up.
 Sellers need to know that there are still options open to them that involve little or no cost which may save them from a foreclosure or even bankruptcy.
 Your REALTOR assumes the burden of dealing with your bank on your behalf, but the results can offer a buyer a much quicker return to normalcy.

 A short sale is when a homeowner sells a property for less than is owed on the current mortgage.
 Permission must be obtained from the seller’s lien holders to do so, but if successful, foreclose is avoided.
 The process is complex, but the results are far more favorable to a seller than foreclosure.
 Under short sale, the debt is usually settled in contrast to a foreclosure where the bank gets the home back, but the issue of the debt is not settled and the bank may have strong recourse available to them to pursue the unpaid debt depending on State law.
 You will have to consult with an attorney on these issues.

 People who know they have to alter their loans to maintain their ownership engage in an activity known as a “workout” of their loan.
 Most major workout options consist of the following: